lance-gg/lance/docs/MyFirstGame.md

 This tutorial takes about 45 minutes.
-It will guide you in building the simplest JavaScript networked game, [Pong](https://en.wikipedia.org/wiki/Pong).
-It starts with a walk-through of environment setup, then proceeds with the writing of client code, server code, and game logic.
+It will guide you in building the simplest JavaScript multiplayer networked game, [Pong](https://en.wikipedia.org/wiki/Pong).
+It starts with a walk-through of environment setup, and then proceeds with the writing of client code, server code, and game logic.

 ![Pong](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Pong.png/220px-Pong.png)